mgrainger87/GenerativeCompilation/README.md

 	- In particular, tools like static analyzers and fuzzers could be used for verification.
 - **Variance Determination**: Only one solution was generated for each problem.
 It would be interesting to generate multiple solutions for the same problem and evaluate the level of variance in the assembly produced and its resulting performance.
 - **Prompt engineering:** With the prompts used here, GPT-4 struggled to reason correctly about more complex code, particularly code with nested loops and with properly saving and restoring register state when making function calls.
 It also sometimes struggled to identify and correct more subtle mistakes in the assembly it generated.
-	- Encouraging the LLM to use chain-of-thought prompting, possibly across multiple interactions, may lead to better reasoning and fewer errors.
+	- Encouraging the LLM to use chain-of-thought prompting[^1], possibly across multiple interactions, may lead to better reasoning and fewer errors.
 In particular, it would be interesting to ask the LLM to split more complex code into smaller chunks.
 	- One technique commonly used in debugging is tracing through the code with test inputs.
 It would be interesting to create prompts that encourage the LLM to test its generated code.
 For example, we could use the Persona pattern to ask the LLM to act as a virtual machine that executes assembly instructions.
 	- Generating multiple different implementations for the same source code, then asking the LLM to evaluate them, combining them into an ultimate "best" answer.
 - **Additional optimization techniques:** Improved prompt engineering may make it feasible to attempt more complex optimizations like function inlining.